-It might defy East Coast common sense, but winter is the perfect time to go to the beach.
-Sure, the water temperature is hypothermia-inducing, but it always is, and let’s be honest: you had no plans to get wet anyway.
-Beach city temperatures typically flirt with 70 degrees during the winter, which is cold enough to keep tourists away but warm enough to relax with a comfy sweatshirt—that counts as winter wear, right?
+It might defy East Coast common sense, but winter is an ideal time to go to the beach.
+Sure, the water temperature is hypothermia-inducing, but it nearly always is, and let’s be honest: You had no plans to get wet anyway.
+Beach city air temperatures typically flirt with 70 degrees during the winter, which is cold enough to keep tourists away but warm enough to relax with a comfy sweatshirt—that counts as winter wear, right?

 When the rest of the country starts to lament the cheerless post-Christmas freeze, we Angelenos still have plenty to look forward to in the winter.
 A lot of that comes down to our relationship with snow: We have the luxury of seeing it on distant mountaintops—drought years aside—while still savoring warm and sunny weather closer to home.
 Sure, we have our “hardships”: It’s cold at night in our barely insulated homes and the occasional rain shower disrupts traffic and dominates the news.
 But that’s nothing a warm bowl of ramen or a hot cup of coffee can’t fix.
 On the whole, there are plenty of terrific things to do in the winter in Los Angeles.